 Attributes of Rule Based Goals

-- Will only start being tracked once it is defined and activated through the Console.
+- Will only start being tracked once it is defined and activated through the Mobile Console.

 - If a Goal only includes Rules of these type, they will be evaluated once per session (at its beginning), and whether they were reached or not at the beginning of the session, they will not be evaluated again.

-- If a Goal only includes Rules of these type, it will be evaluated every two seconds until reached, after which evaulation will stop.
+- If a Goal only includes Rules of these type, it will be evaluated every two seconds until reached, after which evaluation will stop.

 - Level 3: Evaluation occurs throughout the session, since the rule evaluated is subject to change during session.